 With technology evolving and consumer behaviors changing, a potential buyer might only see your online presence and not walk into your sales office.
-It’s more important than ever to keep your website up to date and upgraded.
+It’s more important than ever to keep your website up-to-date and upgraded.

 Here are seven (7) signs that you need a new home builder website:

 Your website loads slowly – When it comes to websites, speed is the name of the game, and it can dramatically affect your bottom line.
 47% of consumers expect websites to load in two seconds or less, and 40% will abandon a page that takes three or more seconds.
 You can call it the Amazon effect, but people visiting your website expect it to run fast and load quickly.
 If it doesn’t, you’ll lose them.
-This is why we use one of the top hosting providers in the market for 2022 according to Digital.
+This is why we use one of the top hosting providers in the market for 2022, according to Digital.

-Updating the website is hard – You should be able to update your website without any issues.
+Updating the website is hard – You should be able to edit your website without any issues.
 Today’s easy-to-use content management systems (CMS) like WordPress are user-friendly and have several automated features.
 However, if you can’t update the website yourself without crashing all or parts of your website, this is a red flag.
-Or, if making small changes takes time and effort, it’s a clear sign you should make major changes.
+Or, if making small changes takes time and effort, it’s a clear sign you should make significant changes.

 Difficulty Integrating – Today’s websites need to be adaptable.
 There’s constantly a new stream of plugins, apps, and integrations to upgrade your website’s functionality.
-This functionality could be offering your clients a way to pay invoices online or a CRM system to manage/track all your sales leads.
+This functionality could offer your clients a way to pay invoices online or a CRM system to manage/track all your sales leads.
 If you have difficulty integrating with simple software, it is a sign it’s time for a change.

 Power Marketing’s Website Evolution